Action Director Workflow for Modern Film Action

-Action direction is the craft of turning scripted physical movement into cinematic story — connecting choreography, stunt safety, second unit logistics, camera path, rhythm, and edit logic before the set becomes expensive.
+Action direction is the craft of turning scripted physical movement into cinematic story — connecting choreography, stunt design, second unit logistics, camera path, rhythm, and edit logic before the set becomes expensive.

 This guide explains how an Action Director works from script breakdown to previs, rehearsal, production, and post.
 It also shows why global productions such as Jawan reveal the growing value of dedicated action authorship in modern cinema.